codeforequity-at/botium-connector-webdriverio/README.md

 [Webdriver selector](https://webdriver.io/docs/selectors.html) for selecting the media attachments within the identified output elements - default behaviour is to check for pictures, videos and audio attachments

 If the selector is relative to the identified WEBDRIVERIO_OUTPUT_ELEMENT, set WEBDRIVERIO_OUTPUT_ELEMENT_MEDIA_NESTED to _true_ (default).

+Set the _WEBDRIVERIO_OUTPUT_ELEMENT_MEDIA_PAUSE_ capability to pause execution for a few milliseconds to give the screen some additional time to render.

 ### WEBDRIVERIO_OUTPUT_ELEMENT_HASH
 _Default: ELEMENTID_